emmajanedrews/base-template/_posts/2018-01-10-3-renovations-to-help-sell-your-colorado-springs-home.md

 enclosure_time:
 use_youtube_image: true
 youtube_alternate_image:
-youtube_code: RbRfZ-ktc38
+youtube_code: UPpnWsg7ZZk
 ---

 {% include youtube.html %}

-What are the three best renovations projects to do if you plan to sell your Colorado Springs home?&nbsp;
+What are the three best renovations projects to do if you plan to sell your Colorado Springs home?

-The first thing you want to do is get your priorities straight and **focus on the bones of the house.** Make sure the electrical systems, furnace, and roof are all in working order before you put money into any other renovation projects.&nbsp;
+The first thing you want to do is get your priorities straight and **focus on the bones of the house.** Make sure the electrical systems, furnace, and roof are all in working order before you put money into any other renovation projects.

 Next, protect your house by paying attention to your siding and the front door.
-Updating the siding and front door gets a little over 90% return on investment, so your curb appeal definitely plays a part.&nbsp;
+Updating the siding and front door gets a little over 90% return on investment, so your curb appeal definitely plays a part.

 {% include pullquote.html %}

 **Finally, if there is room left in your budget, focus on kitchen or master bathroom renovations.** Buyers pay attention to kitchens and master baths, so if you have a really great kitchen or a good master bathroom, buyers may be willing to overlook other problems.
-Kitchen and bathroom remodels can get you about 100% or more in return on investment.&nbsp;
+Kitchen and bathroom remodels can get you about 100% or more in return on investment.

 If you have any other questions about preparing your home for the Colorado Springs real estate market, give us a call or send us an email.
 We would be happy to help you!